Quynhan98/nextjs13-foodzero/nextjs/foodzero/README.md

 ## Feature:

 - **Login page:**

   - **User can login when entering correct email and password.**
-- **Home page:**
-  - **User can see information about sections including: Our Menu (4 dishes included), Excellent cook, Raw materials and quality, Blog, Make a Reservation, Calories Energy Balance, Quote.**
-  - **User can Make a Reservation when clicking submit form.**
-  - **Users can see more quotes from Blogger by clicking buttons.**

 - **Menu page:**

   - **User can see information about sections including: Starters, Mains, Pastries & Drinks, Make a Reservation.**

   - **User can Make a Reservation when clicking submit form.**

 - **Contact page:**

   - **User can see contact information.**

   - **User can Make a Reservation when clicking submit form.**

 - **About page:**

   - **User can see information about sections including: Our Story, Restaurant Manager and Executive Chef, Intro video, Sophisticated Process, Make a Reservation.**

   - **User can Make a Reservation when clicking submit form.**

 ## Targets: